alexprut/Spider4Schema/README.md

 Performance
 -----------
 The __json__ library:
-1 .json file, 83.6 KB, contains all available Types (580+) and its Properties
+1 .json file, 91 KB, contains all available Types (620+) and its Properties

 The __minified__ library:
-1 php file, 98.7 KB, 3590+ lines of code, contains all available Types (580+) and its Properties, stored in a hash table (array)
+1 php file, 107 KB, contains all available Types (620+) and its Properties, stored in a hash table (array)

 The __normal__ abstract static library:
-583 php files, 641.1 KB, 12000+ lines of code without comments and documentation, 1 file for each available Type
+622 php files, 710 KB, 1 file for each available Type

 Todos
 -----
 * Add to the all the required properties specified by Google, Yandex, Baidu.
-* Instead of making 580+ HTTP requests, parse one file: https://schema.org/docs/schema_org_rdfa.html
+* Instead of making 620+ HTTP requests, parse one file: https://schema.org/docs/schema_org_rdfa.html
 * Write tests.

 License